I've personally experienced two first-hand cases of full-onset laminitis with our own horses.

 There are two types of laminae in the hoof - the ‘sensitive’ which supports the pedal bone, and the ‘insensitive’ which is attached to the inner hoof wall – and they bind to each other to protect the pedal bone.
 However, when a ‘trigger’ happens further up in the system which causes the laminae to inflame (known as ‘acute’ laminitis), the function and form of the hoof as a whole can potentially be compromised.
 If not caught in time, the progression of laminitis from ‘acute’ to ‘chronic’ can be swift, and severe.

 Chronic cases are termed as such due to the displacement, or sinking, of the pedal bone, also known as ‘rotation’, although in reality it doesn't actually rotate.
-The bond between the sensitive and insensitive laminae separates, which means the outer hoof wall can no longer support the leg bone structure and weight of the body within the hoof which is seriously major.
+The bond between the sensitive and insensitive laminae separates, which means the outer hoof wall can no longer support the leg bone structure and weight of the body within the hoof.
 The pedal bone then becomes loose in the hoof structure, and the hoof structure itself becomes ‘mobile’.
 The horse’s bodyweight, together with added pressure from movement, can then cause the pedal bone to displace downwards, tearing through the weakened laminae.

 It's all about healthy blood flow

-The root source of laminitis are usually all interconnected, usually triggered by either a feed-disruption in a confirmed EMS/IR or Cushings/PPID pony/horse, or a poor/inappropriate diet causing hindgut disruption, which leads to a depressed immunity, or more recently (2021) with the latest science identifying a multi-metabolic detoxification disorder known as Cryptopyrroluria, aka KPU for short - whatever the triggers, all lead to overburdened toxic levels in the bloodstream.
+The root causes of laminitis are usually all interconnected, usually triggered by either a feed-disruption in a confirmed EMS/IR or Cushings/PPID pony/horse, or a poor/inappropriate diet causing hindgut disruption, which leads to a depressed immunity, or more recently (2021) with the latest science identifying a multi-metabolic detoxification disorder known as Cryptopyrroluria, aka KPU for short.
+Whatever the triggers, all lead to overburdened toxic levels in the bloodstream.

 Back in 2013/2014, researchers at the University of Queensland studied blood flow to the hoof, in horses in temperate conditions.
 In normal healthy horses, it was noted that there were periods of normal blood flow interrupted with long periods of very low flow.
 The same studies were carried out on horses in the initial (low-grade) and ‘acute’ stage of laminitis, which showed that blood flow increased prior to the development of pain.